Inapproximability of Unique Games in Fixed-Point Logic with Counting: Introduction

 While the bulk of ordinary complexity theory rests on conjectures about the limits of efficient computation (e.g., $\PP \neq \NP$), descriptive complexity has had much success in proving \emph{unconditional} lower bounds.
 By restricting attention only to those algorithms that can be defined in some given primitive logic, it is possible to say much more about what such an algorithm is capable or incapable of doing.

 One such logic is \emph{Fixed-Point Logic with Counting (FPC)}, which is first order logic augmented with a least fixed point operator, numeric variables and counting quantifiers asserting that a given number of distinct objects satisfy a given predicate.
-The set of decision problems definable in FPC forms a proper subset of $\PP$.\footnote{In the presence of a relation interpreted as a total order over the universe, these sets are equal by the Immerman-Vardi Theorem \cite{ImmermanVardi1} \cite{ImmermanVardi2}, but this paper is concerned with unordered structures.} Roughly, a polynomial-time algorithm is definable as an FPC-interpretation only if it respects the natural symmetries of its input, without making any arbitrary choices that break those symmetries.\footnote{It is difficult to rigorously define exactly what is meant by ``symmetry breaking."
+The set of decision problems definable in FPC forms a proper subset of $\PP$.\footnote{In the presence of a relation interpreted as a total order over the universe, these sets are equal by the Immerman-Vardi theorem \cite{ImmermanVardi1} \cite{ImmermanVardi2}, but this paper is concerned with unordered structures.} Roughly, a polynomial-time algorithm is definable as an FPC-interpretation only if it respects the natural symmetries of its input, without making any arbitrary choices that break those symmetries.\footnote{It is difficult to rigorously define exactly what is meant by ``symmetry breaking."
 Anderson and Dawar \cite{SymmetricCircuits} give a precise result along these lines, defined in terms of symmetric circuits.} Thus, FPC has become an extremely important and well-studied logic \cite{FPC}, as it seems to elegantly capture the essence of \emph{symmetric computation}.
-It is a robust logic, including a wide range of powerful algorithmic techniques, such as linear and semidefinite programming.
+It is a robust logic, including a wide range of powerful algorithmic techniques, such as linear \cite{LinearProgrammingInFPC} and semidefinite \cite{SDPInFPC1} programming.

-It was once thought that FPC captured all of polynomial-time, until Cai, F\"urer and Immerman \cite{CaiFurerImmerman} constructed a problem that is solvable in polynomial-time, yet not definable in FPC.
-Their proof technique, which has since become known as a \emph{CFI-construction}, was to exhibit pairs of problem instances $(\mathbb{A}_1, \mathbb{B}_1), (\mathbb{A}_2, \mathbb{B}_2), (\mathbb{A}_3, \mathbb{B}_3), \dots$ such that each $\mathbb{A}_k$ is a YES instance, each $\mathbb{B}_k$ is a NO instance, yet $\mathbb{A}_k$ and $\mathbb{B}_k$ are indistinguishable by any sentence of FPC of complexity $k$ (formally, they are $C^k$-equivalent: Duplicator wins the $k$-pebble bijective game played on $\mathbb{A}_k$ and $\mathbb{B}_k$; see Section~\ref{subLogics} for the full definition).
-CFI-constructions have been used to establish logical inexpressibility results for a range of other decision problems---some solvable in polynomial-time, others $\NP$-hard.
+It was once thought that FPC captured all of polynomial time, until Cai, F\"urer and Immerman \cite{CaiFurerImmerman} constructed a problem that is solvable in polynomial time, yet not definable in FPC.
+Their proof technique, which has since become known as a \emph{CFI-construction}, was to exhibit pairs of problem instances $(\mathbb{A}_1, \mathbb{B}_1), (\mathbb{A}_2, \mathbb{B}_2), (\mathbb{A}_3, \mathbb{B}_3), \dots$ such that each $\mathbb{A}_k$ is a YES instance, each $\mathbb{B}_k$ is a NO instance, yet $\mathbb{A}_k$ and $\mathbb{B}_k$ are indistinguishable by any sentence of FPC with $k$ variables (formally, they are $C^k$-equivalent: Duplicator wins the $k$-pebble bijective game played on $\mathbb{A}_k$ and $\mathbb{B}_k$; see Section~\ref{subLogics} for the full definition).
+CFI-constructions have been used to establish logical inexpressibility results for a range of other decision problems---some solvable in polynomial time, others $\NP$-hard \cite{FPC,SolvingEquationsNotInFPC,ThreeColourability}.